Sales Process Back End

 Sales Funnel - Sales Process Backend: Managing the customer backend process time consuming so you need software to do the job.
 This is the heart of your internet business – it's not just mechanical, you need to THINK about this process very carefully.

 Initially, when your business is relatively small, it’s quite easy to do.
 But as prospect and customer numbers increase or if you sell a larger number of products, you will need software to manage your sales relationships.
-Our own integrated CRM software easily does all of the functionality mentioned below.

 The way in which your backend evolves depends entirely upon your own business model.
 The following image shows a typical backend schema.
 The image is a very stylized process.
 In reality a prospect / customer’s journey through your product offerings is much more chaotic: